Well-known-Game-Studio/wot_a_good_game/README.md

 4. Import into `Blender` to rig - see the [./blender/README.md](./blender/README.md) for further instructions on rigging and export as FBX into UE5.
+5. After importing, make sure to enable `CPU Access` in the skeletal mesh's settings in UE

 #### Props, Foliage, and Non-Rigged Static Mesh Assets